 If you have a general language learning question, please ask it in the forums.
 Otherwise please use the search tool on the right for any other question not related to this post.

 - Why ESL teachers are the best teachers and the best learners (Very similar post)

 - Communicating without words - my fun non-spoken train ride in India (Very similar post)

 - [video] Interviews with two au-pairs in Spanish along Amsterdam canals: Learn a language abroad for free!
 (Very similar post)

 - Do you need to be rich to travel the world?
 (Quite a similar post)

 - My background before becoming a location-independent freelance translator (Quite a similar post)

-- How to think in a foreign language (it does NOT "just happen") (RANDOM - Somewhat similar post)
+- Looking for signs: understanding foreign body language (RANDOM - Somewhat similar post)